 History shows that for many pet owners, the fear of being cited or assessed high fines is enough to trigger relinquishment or abandonment of pets.
 No actual citation has to occur.
-This is critically important to keep in mind when considering this bill, because AB 1634 creates millions of new citable offenders simply because they own intact dogs and cats.
-Because AB 1634 is both punitive in nature and revolutionary in scope, it has the potential to cost the state of California millions more than the Hayden Act does today.
-If even 0.5% of this huge pool of approximately 6 million dogs and cats are abandoned or relinquished by their owners as a result of a citation or fear of citation, euthanasia rates will soar and the economic consequences to California from AB 1634 due to requirements mandated by the Hayden Act will be staggering.
+This is critically important to keep in mind when considering this bill, because AB 1634 creates 9.4 million new citable offenders, specifically, Californians who own intact dogs and cats.
+Because AB 1634 is both punitive in nature and revolutionary in scope, it has the potential to cost the state of California up to \$34 million more than the Hayden Act does today.
+If even .5% of this huge class of 9.4 million potential offenders abandons or relinquishes their pets as a result of a citation or fear of citation, euthanasia rates will soar and the economic consequences to California will be severe.
+Because the Hayden Act mandates longer hold times for shelter pets, costs to local governments will soar, requiring state reimbursements of over \$1 million for that small number alone.